codihuston/ustrending/docs/development.md

     > Note: If you want to configure environment variables or other default configurations, do so in the destination directory mentioned above.
     The defaults work out-of-box for `Windows w/ Docker Desktop Kubernetes`.
-    See `k8s-dev/README.md` if you are operating in a different environment for additional instructions
+    If you are operating in a different environment, you will need to make changes to the `hostPath` key in the `mongodb-deployment.yml`.
+See that file for additional instructions

+    1. Change the resource allocation in the deployment files to your liking.
+    The out-of-box configuration might be very slow, especially for the client and server services

     1. Replace the `REPLACE_ME_WITH_YOUR_DOCKER_ID` token in that file with your name (if you want to use your own dockerhub).
 Not a strict requirement